zj88zj/Adapter-vs-Fine-tuning-on-NLP-Transformer/README.md

 <img width="342" alt="Screen Shot 2021-12-06 at 5 48 29 PM" src="https://user-images.githubusercontent.com/32077985/144969779-48eef733-d9e1-4be5-bc9c-62e0f4bde332.png">

 <p>Structure:</p>
-This repo contains separated training/prediction codes and traning results for each target tasks.
+<p>This repo contains separated training/prediction codes and traning results for each target tasks.
 There are also subfolders with tuning codes and outputs under each results forlder for CHEMPROT and SCIERC.
-Visual is an additional part for visualizations.
+Visual is an additional part for visualizations. </p>

 <p>Reference:</p>
 <ol>Don’t Stop Pretraining: Adapt Language Models to Domains and Tasks.
 Suchin Gururangan</ol>